 with possibly arbitrarily large precision, handle keywords that might

 be identifiers (PL/1 is famous: every keyword can be an identifier!),

 DMS provides libraries and tools to handle all of these issues.
 The DMS lexer handles full Unicode, has support for opening nested streams (to handle include files), etc, and can easily build multi-mode lexers to handle the different lexing needs in the possibly different parts of the language.
 DMS's lexers also capture comments, which are extremely useful in program analysis and fundamental for program transformation; users will reject perfectly transformed code that has lost their comments.
-Similarly, DMS will capture lexical details, such as radix of numbers and string quote style; programmers reject modified code in which these are wrong, too.
+Similarly, DMS will capture lexical details, such as radix of numbers and string quote style; programmers reject modified code in which these are lost or changed, too.
 We don't know of other production lexer generators that have any or even most of these properties out of the box.
 (If your foundations aren't right, how are you going to construct a large building?)